magentabusiness/magentabusiness.github.io/docs/iot-gateway/guides/how-to-connect-opcua-server.md

 Let's analyze our settings:

 1. General configuration of connector.
 In this section we have defined main settings (e. g. connector name — OPC-UA Default Server, url — 192.168.1.113:4840/server/ etc.).
 You can read more about available parameters [here](/docs/iot-gateway/config/opc-ua/#section-server).
 2. General device configuration.
-In this section we have defined main settings of our OPC-UA device (e. g. device object in OPC-UA server pattern - Device\\d*$, device name pattern within ThingsBoard — Device\\d*$ etc.).
+In this section we have defined main settings of our OPC-UA device (e. g. device object in OPC-UA server pattern - Device\\d*$, device name pattern within IoT Hub — Device\\d*$ etc.).
 You can read more about available parameters [here](/docs/iot-gateway/config/opc-ua/#section-mapping).
 3. Attributes configuration.
 In this section we have defined the settings for batteryLevel attribute within ThingsBoard.
 You can read more about available parameters [here](/docs/iot-gateway/config/opc-ua/#subsection-attributes).
 4. Timeseries configuration.
 In this section we set up temperature and humidity parameters.
 You can read more about available parameters [here](/docs/iot-gateway/config/opc-ua/#subsection-timeseries).